Codecademy/docs/content/java/concepts/array-list/terms/remove/remove.md

 ---
 Title: '.remove()'
-Description: 'Removes a specied element from an ArrayList.'
+Description: 'Removes a specified element from an ArrayList.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'